How to Sell Ads on Your Blog

 Here few more advanced advertising system options:

 BuySellAds is one of the largest networks for bloggers to connect with advertisers, and the biggest niche blogs rely on it.
-But, this marketplace will take 25% for every ad sale that you make.
+But, this marketplace will take 25% of every ad sale that you make.
 Still, they will make sure that you have no troubles with bookkeeping, payments and ad hosting, as they take care of all these things.

 Lead generation at the center of it all